gemesa/shadow-shell/README.md

     - `shexec`: a shellcode runner that can be combined with other tools like `strace` (Linux), `ProcMon` and `TCPView` (Windows) to analyze shellcode functionality
 - **lab**: experimental code snippets, some are documented while others are not

 :warning: You should **never** execute untrusted shellcode on your system.
-Use a hardened VM or container for this purpose.
+Use an emulator, hardened VM or container for this purpose.

 ```
 arsenal/